 Having moved past righteous indignation a few fouls ago, Tommasi and his team-mates simply laughed at this call.
 It was not to be their night, it seemed, even if they found the net.

 In truth, Italy in 2002 were not great, and despite wearing what was empirically the best kit of the era, were not performing at a standard that screamed ‘they’ll lift the cup in three weeks, this lot’.

 But the limp performances and deep defensive lines have faded from memory, leaving only the mental image of Moreno showing Totti the red card and looking like he’d just laid down a royal flush.

 Does the inception of VAR mean we’ll never see his like again?
-With little else to do this June but ponder these abstract questions, Italy fans can only hope.
+The jury remains out.

 By Phil Iwaniuk